chromeos/chromeos.dev/site/en/posts/android-package-signer.md

 The password is a string and should be a minimum of six characters long.
 This will protect your keystore, so the longer the password, the better.

 This will instantiate a class that can be used to generate a key and sign a package with a key.
-To generate a key, pass the class's `generateKey` method a DName object, structured below.
+To generate a key, pass the class's `generateKey` method a DName object.

 ```typescript {title="Typescript" .code-figure}
 export interface DName {